MS in SLP Admissions Criteria

 The requirements for admission to the program are:

-• Three (3) letters of reference (professors preferred)
+• 3 letters of reference (professors preferred)

-• Professional goals statement
+• A professional goals statement

 • Official transcripts from all institutions attended